mjourard/mjourard.github.io/_posts/2020-06-01-what-was-trick-or-eat.md

 ---
 layout: post
-title: "What Was Trick or Eat"
+title: "What Was Trick or Eat?"
 tags: trickoreat draft
 ---